Nicola Sturgeon ends marriage to former SNP chief executive Peter Murrell

 Former first minister of Scotland Nicola Sturgeon and former SNP chief executive Peter Murrell have “decided to end” their marriage, she said in a post on social media.

-In a post on Instagram, the ex SNP leader said: “With a heavy heart I am confirming that Peter and I have decided to end our marriage.
+Making the announcement on Instagram, the ex-SNP leader said: “With a heavy heart I am confirming that Peter and I have decided to end our marriage.

 “To all intents and purposes we have been separated for some time now and feel it is time to bring others up to speed with where we are.